ForeignOx/notes/Mathematics/Pure/Linear Algebra/Systems of Linear Equations.md

-A system of [[linear]] equations is a nubmer of linear equations in a given number of variables
+A system of [[linear]] equations is a number of linear equations in a given number of variables
 ## Example
 $$
 a_{11}x_{1}+a_{12}x_{2}+\dots+a_{1n}x_{n}=b_{1}